hmol/LinkCrawler/README.md

 ![Slack](http://henrikm.com/content/images/2016/Feb/blurred1.jpg "Slack")

 ##How I use it
-I have it running as an Webjob in Azure, scheduled to two times a week.
+I have it running as an Webjob in Azure, scheduled every 4 days.
 It will notify the slack-channel where the editors of the website dwells.

 Creating a webjob is simple.
 Just put your compiled project files (/bin/) inside a .zip, and upload it.
 ![Slack](http://henrikm.com/content/images/2016/Feb/azure-webjob-setup-1.PNG "WebJob")